ChicagoDSA/chapter-website/_pages/en/new-members.md

 image-credit: "[Sarah-Ji/Love + Struggle Photos](http://www.loveandstrugglephotos.com/)"
 ---

-## Attend *What is DSA?*
+## Attend *What is CDSA?*

-On the last Wednesday of every month, Chicago DSA hosts our virtual orientation.
+Once a month, Chicago DSA hosts orientations for those interested in learning about DSA, for newly joined members, as well as existing members who are looking for ways to reconnect with the chapter.
 Chapter members will discuss:

 - The basics of democratic socialism
 - DSA's national and local structures